noraj/nvd_api/pages/INSTALL.md

 ### Run the API in irb without installing the gem

-Usefull when you want to try your changes without building the gem and re-installing it each time.
+Useful when you want to try your changes without building the gem and re-installing it each time.

 ```
 $ git clone https://gitlab.com/noraj/nvd_api.git nvd_feed_api